Skip to content

 Companies may be in any of the following growth phases when seeking venture capital:4

-1. Pre-seed stage: This is when a company is still in its infancy.
+1. Pre-seed Stage: This is when a company is still in its infancy.
 Oftentimes, they are little more than an idea.
 Investors who invest at this stage are often considered “angel investors.”
 In exchange for capital, investors at this stage may be awarded convertible notes, equity or preferred stock options.

-2. Seed stage: This phase takes place when a company has built a viable product or service and has begun expansion.
+2. Seed Stage: This phase takes place when a company has built a viable product or service and has begun expansion.
 Since these companies cannot yet access sizable loans or the capital markets, venture capital is desired.
 These investments are also referred to in a series, starting with Series A funding, followed by future rounds like Series B and so on.
 Early-stage funding may support different needs of the organization such as hiring, marketing, or operations.

-3. Late stage: This is when a company has proven its ability to generate revenue and venture capital is no longer required to scale.
+3. Late Stage: This is when a company has proven its ability to generate revenue and venture capital is no longer required to scale.
 Late-stage companies have generally reached a point of positive cash flow generation, with the chance of profit, and thus begin to experiment with expanding into different markets

-4. Exit stage: Once a company has achieved a certain level of growth and future scalability, VC investors will seek to “exit” the investment and recoup their return on invested capital.
+4. Exit Stage: Once a company has achieved a certain level of growth and future scalability, VC investors will seek to “exit” the investment and recoup their return on invested capital.
 At this point many additional players are brought into the deal, including private equity investors and investment bankers, both in search of high-growth deals to bring to market.
 These exits are typically achieved through an Initial Public Offering (IPO) or an acquisition from a larger company, which generates liquidity for the VC, with the chance to reap extraordinary returns.5

 Venture Capital Investment